Fast and Robust Simulation-Based Inference With Optimization Monte Carlo: Conclusion

 \section{Conclusion}

-We have presented \rromc, a new Bayesian inference method for differentiable simulator models that addresses two major challenges in simulation-based (likelihood-free) inference: scalability to high-dimensional parameter spaces and robustness to uninformative dimensions (distractors), all within fast runtimes.
+We have presented \rromc, a new Bayesian inference method for differentiable simulator models that addresses two major challenges in simulation-based inference: scalability to high-dimensional parameter spaces and robustness to uninformative dimensions (distractors), all within fast runtimes.

 Building on the ROMC framework, \rromc~recasts inference as a set of deterministic optimization problems solvable via gradient descent, enabling efficient inference in high-dimensional spaces.
-A gradient-based filtering step further masks distractors, while a novel adaptive importance sampling scheme selects posterior samples consistent with \emph{all} available i.i.d. observations.
+A gradient-based filtering step further masks distractors, while a novel adaptive importance sampling scheme selects posterior samples consistent with \emph{all} available iid observations.

-Our \texttt{JAX}-based implementation leverages auto-differentiation and vectorization to accelerate simulator evaluations, enabling many parameter–seed combinations to be executed at the cost of a single call.
-Across both novel experimental settings and the comprehensive SBI benchmark, \rromc~consistently achieves high accuracy—often approaching the optimal \texttt{C2ST} score of 0.5—while requiring only a fraction of the computational time of state-of-the-art methods.
+Our \texttt{JAX}-based implementation leverages auto-differentiation and vectorization, enabling many parameter–seed combinations to be executed at the cost of a single call.
+Across diverse benchmarks, \rromc~consistently achieves high accuracy while requiring only a fraction of the computational time of state-of-the-art methods.